 The jig guards the hook and covers it in the dense weed.
 The underneath skirt allows the heavy jig head to float on the surface.

 Bass Swim Jigs

-It is one of the most favorite jigs of anglers.
+It is one of the favorite jigs of anglers.
 The head looks like a pointed bullet and allows swift movements in the water cover.